brightprogrammer/starter-hugo-academic/content/post/game-engine-series-0x0002/index.md

 ### How exactly will I link to driver dynamically?

 You use the [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader) developed by the Khronos Group.
-You can link to this loader either dynamically (like what volk does or the normal way) or statically (what we will do).
+You can link to this loader either dynamically (like what volk does or the normal way like we will follow) or statically.
 For help with the former method, refer to the following resources (if you want to make your own loader instead of using [volk](https://github.com/zeux/volk) or [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader)) :

 * For Linux or other Unix based systems : <https://tldp.org/HOWTO/Program-Library-HOWTO/dl-libraries.html>
 * For Windows : <https://docs.microsoft.com/en-us/windows/win32/dlls/using-run-time-dynamic-linking>
 * Intel tutorial on how to do it for vulkan : <https://software.intel.com/content/www/us/en/develop/articles/api-without-secrets-introduction-to-vulkan-part-1.html>

 For the latter method, we just have to download [Vulkan Loader](https://github.com/KhronosGroup/Vulkan-Loader) and link to it statically or dynamically however you like.
-This is the method I will chose.
+This is the method I will choose.
 There is a small performance gain if you use a custom loader instead, I, however at this moment just want to see something on my screen ASAP.

 Volk (and similar implementations) get's it's perfomance boost because it skips the [trampoline](http://kylehalladay.com/blog/2020/11/13/Hooking-By-Example.html) (also known as hooking) part in Vulkan Loader.
 An example image retrieved from khronos site is :